Overview

 - Enter your ssh username password when prompted.

-The commands above create a new folder under your DreamHost user named /.ssh with 755 permissions.
+The commands above create a new file named authorized_keys under your DreamHost user in the ~/.ssh directory.

 [server]$ chmod 700 ~/.ssh [server]$ chmod 600 ~/.ssh/authorized_keys

-Step 3 — Adding your custom key to your ssh client
+Adding your custom key to your ssh client (home computer)

-This step is only necessary if you gave your key a custom name in Step #1 above.
+This step is only necessary if you give your key a custom name in Step #3.1 above.
+You must then let your SSH client know what the new name is using ssh-agent.

-You do this by starting ssh-agent.
-Start ssh-agent by running the following command.
+- Run the following command to start ssh-agent.
 Make sure you use the backquote ` character and not a single quote – this backquote character is usually on the top left of your keyboard on the tilde ~ key:

 [local]$ eval `ssh-agent`

 If everything is configured properly, you should now be able to access your DreamHost account through SSH without a password.
-Run this command on your home computer where you just created the original keypair.
+Try logging in again.

 [server]$ ssh username@server.dreamhost.com